Dahlak Brathwaite: Career

 Brathwaite's works reflect the modern age's struggle with the intersection of race, religion, law enforcement, and mass incarceration.
 Fresh out of college in 2008, Brathwaite was pulled over by a police officer while driving in a case of racial profiling.
 The officer found four stems of hallucinogenic mushrooms in Brathwaite's vehicle and arrested him; Brathwaite was subsequently made out to be an addict in court, even though he was not, and was placed in a court-mandated drug rehabilitation program, with the threat of a felony hanging over him if he did not comply.
 This provided the impetus for his 70-minute one-man show and LP by the same name, Spiritrials, which he developed in 2010 and proceeded to tour across the United States.
 As of May 2019, he had performed the show in 35 U.S. states.
-Venues have included Los Angeles's REDCAT Theatre; Sonoma State University's Persons Theater; Arizona's Mesa Arts Center; the Price Center at the University of California, San Diego; Georgia Tech; Florida's Asolo Repertory Theatre; the Greenway Court Theatre; Connecticut's University of Saint Joseph; and Montana's Myrna Loy Theatre.
+Venues have included Los Angeles's REDCAT Theatre; Sonoma State University's Persons Theater; Arizona's Mesa Arts Center; Price Center at the University of California, San Diego; Georgia Tech; Florida's Asolo Repertory Theatre; the Greenway Court Theatre; Connecticut's University of Saint Joseph; and Montana's Myrna Loy Theatre.
 Also by May 2019, Brathwaite had brought the show to Brazil and South Africa.

 Since 2013, he has been touring nationally and internationally with a production of Word Becomes Flesh, playing venues including the University of Massachusetts, Amherst's Bowker Auditorium; Northeastern University; the Theater Alliance of Washington, D.C.'s Anacostia Playhouse, the University of Chicago; Virginia's Middlebury University; Philadelphia's Painted Bride Art Center; Intermedia Arts in Minneapolis, and other venues.

+In 2025, Brathwaite announced his new musical, Ashwa, would premiere at Off-Broadway's York Theatre.